vatlab/jupyterlab-sos/README.md

 jupyter labextension install transient-display-data jupyter labextension install jupyterlab-sos
 ```
-or install these two extensions from the extension manager.
+or install these two extensions from the extension manager (`Enable Extension Manager` from `Settings` if needed).

 ## Development

 For a development install (requires npm version 4 or later), do the following in the repository directory:

 ```bash